top of page

 The weather in Orkney can best be described as changeable!
 It is best to come as prepared as possible.
 We recommend bring an extra layer as well as waterproof clothing, hat and gloves.
 Walking boots are recommended as the ground may be uneven and slippery in parts.

-Where does the Cruise ship wildlife trip leave from?
+Where does the visiting cruise ship passenger tour leave from?

 We provide a pier side pick up and drop off service.
 This will depend on where your ship berths, please let us know which ship you are arriving on at the time of booking.